 When it all comes together right, it feels like you are truly playing history.
 Making deals with separatists to attack your rival.
 Subjugating smaller factions and creating buffer states.
 Razing settlements to finally calm your borders.
 Even assassinating a faction’s leader would oftentimes force my rival to back down, which never EVER gets old.

-In fact, here is what you have to worry about in Total War Attila: Food, fertility, integrity, loyalty, authority, cunning, zeal, sanitation, religion, taxes, maintenance, upkeep, public order, immigration, growth, disease, desolation, instability, rebellion and so on.
+In fact, here are the things you have to worry about.
+Food, fertility, integrity, loyalty, authority, cunning, zeal, sanitation, religion, taxes, maintenance, upkeep, public order, immigration, growth, disease, desolation, instability, rebellion and so on.

-Total War Attila confirms that Rome 2 was not a fluke.
+Attila confirms that Rome 2 was not a fluke.
 Creative Assembly wants to have it all: their legendary battles and campaign map, while also trying to emulate what other historical games have done, notably Crusader Kings II.
-Unfortunately, trying to be the jack of all trades of historical strategy games still proves to be a mistake with Total War Attila which struggles often to carry Rome 2’s micromanagement weight while also feeling like its own game.
+Unfortunately, trying to be the jack of all trades of historical strategy games still proves to be a mistake which struggles often to carry Rome 2’s micromanagement weight while also feeling like its own game.

 Still, Total War Attila is a substantial improvement over Rome 2.
 Any fan of the series or the genre owes it to themselves to pick up one of the better comebacks in recent gaming history.
 Now cry havoc and unleash the hordes upon Rome!